FdSc Operations Management

 How You Study

-Students can have up to ten hours contact time with their tutors with the remainder being self-directed study.
+Students can have up to six hours contact time with their tutors with the remainder being self-directed study.
 A range of teaching and learning methods are used on the FdSc Operations Management including using Blackboard which is an online teaching and learning resource.
 Teaching on the course is through a range of methods such as podcasts, Wikis and blogs with the aim to facilitate a community of practice learners.
 Blackboard is also used for assessment purposes.

 How You Are Assessed

-The course and associated assessments are at final year degree level and, applicants should be prepared to offer the commitment and dedication to produce work of an appropriate standard.
+The course and associated assessments are at foundation degree level and, applicants should be prepared to offer the commitment and dedication to produce work of an appropriate standard.
 Throughout the programme, assessment methods are designed to enable you to develop your potential and are based on the development of close working relationships between tutor and individual student.
 Hence, assessment strategies aim to reflect the focus of the course on independent self-managed learning.

 Assessment Feedback